Reading 2013 Site Map

 ** Sealed plastic water/soft drinks bottles 500ml and under and food for personal consumption may be brought into the arena.

 Cameras are normally permitted for personal use.
-Cameras with telephoto lenses will not be allowed through the Arena entrance.
 Professional cameras and video/audio equipment are strictly prohibited.
 Live video/audio recordings made without the permission of the artiste/promoter are prohibited.

 You will be allowed to bring the following into the campsites: